Admissions to Nursery Classes/Schools for September 2018

 Copies of the County Borough's "Parents' Guide to Education Services in Wrexham" are available for reference purposes at the Authority’s offices, schools and at public libraries or click on the link to view this document.
 If you wish to visit a school prior to expressing your preference, you should arrange an appointment with the headteacher.
 You will then be able to express your preference on the basis of the information contained in these documents and on the basis of any visit(s) you have made to the school(s).

-From 6 January 2014 you can apply on-line for a nursery school place for your child, using the On-line Admissions Service at www.wrexham.gov.uk.
-All you need is your email address in order to make an on-line application from your home computer.
+From 2 January 2018 you can apply on-line for a nursery school place for your child, using the On-line Admissions Service at https://admissions.wrexham.gov.uk.
+All you need is your email address in order to make an on-line application from your home computer, tablet or mobile phone.

 By producing a library card you can also use the facilities at Contact Wrexham and Wrexham Library to make your on-line application .
 If you prefer to complete a paper application form this can be downloaded by clicking on the link below.